puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/ntp.md

 does.

 To get the NTP service running, there are three key resources that Puppet will manage.
-The puppet resource resource tool can show you the current state of each of these resources.
+The puppet resource tool can show you the current state of each of these resources.

 First, check the state of the NTP *package*: